ClemensHofstadler/signature_gb/README.md

 DESCRIPTION

-A beta version of the SageMath package for computing signature Gröbner bases in the free algebra.
+A beta version of the SageMath package SignatureGB for computing signature Gröbner bases in the free algebra.

 LICENCSE